sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    :language: java
    :autograde: unittest

-   Click the "Save and Run" button to run the following code to see what is printed.
+   Click the ``Save and Run`` button to run the following code to see what is printed.
    Then, change the values and run it again.

-   Click the "Show CodeLens" button and then use the "forward" button to step through the program one line to see how memory is created and values are assigned for each variable.
+   Click the ``Show CodeLens`` button and then use the Next button to step through the program one line at a time to see how memory is allocated for each variable.

    ~~~~
    public class Test2